Dealing with Shyness

 Mix business and pleasure.
 Figure out a way to combine your socializing with activities that you have to do anyway.
-It could be going to the gym, getting a pedicure, shopping.
-It’s an easy way to spend time together while still being productive.
+These could include going to the gym, getting a pedicure, or shopping.
+Errands create an opportunity to spend time together while still being productive.

 Group it.
 If you truly don't have time for multiple one-on-one sessions with friends, set up a group get-together.
 It's a good way to introduce your friends to each other.
-Of course, you'll need to make sure everyone's compatible.
+Of course, you'll need to consider if everyone's compatible first.

 For more general insecurities or a fear of rejection, it helps to evaluate your attitude.
 Do you feel as if any rejection will haunt you forever or prove that you're unlikeable or destined to be friendless?
 These fears get in the way of making satisfying connections and become a self-fulfilling prophecy.
-Nobody likes to be rejected, but there are healthier ways to look at it:
+Nobody likes to be rejected, but there are healthy ways to handle it:

 Making a new friend is just the beginning of the journey.
 Friendships take time to form and even more time to deepen, so you need to nurture that new connection.

 Be the friend that you would like to have.
 Treat your friend just as you want them to treat you.
 Be reliable, thoughtful, trustworthy, and willing to share yourself and your time.

 Be a good listener.
 Be prepared to listen to and support friends just as you want them to listen to and support you.

 Give your friend space.
 Don't be too clingy or needy.
 Everyone needs space to be alone or spend time with other people as well.